Japan: Public reluctant to defend Taiwan should China invade – DW – 05/11/2023

 Political analysts and members of the public from across Japan's political spectrum said they were "not at all surprised" at the outcome of the poll.

-It is widely expected that the US would go to Taiwan's aid in the event of any such assault, and the government in Tokyo, which is at present presiding over a massive increase in arms spending, has in the past stated that a Chinese invasion of the island would pose a critical threat to Japan too, as it would leave Beijing in control of the sea lanes used to transport 90% of the nation's energy needs and 60% of its food supplies.
+It is widely expected that the US would go to Taiwan's aid in the event of any such assault.
+The government in Tokyo, which is at present presiding over a massive increase in arms spending, has in the past stated that a Chinese invasion of the island would pose a critical threat to Japan too, as it would leave Beijing in control of the sea lanes used to transport 90% of the nation's energy needs and 60% of its food supplies.

 Rear-echelon support for US forces only